See back a few blogs to Easter III…. I wrote comments on the Emmaus Gospel there, which was the one proclaimed on this Sunday. Thank you.

 People feel quite helpless with this info.
 At least in mid- America, as in Oklahoma, they have shelters built for the expected tornados of the year.
 Yet who can be ready for life’s storms?

 Spiritually, we know that we will have our physical sufferings and calamities to last through, but the Great Storm to fear is for any person to go against the Lord in the end.
 Jeremiah 23:19 says “Behold, the whirlwind of the Lord’s indignation shall come forth, and a tempest shall break out and come upon the head of the wicked.”

 The Lord will reveal a fury on those who have dared flaunt His laws, as in committing the deadly sins.
 Jeremiah’s Word of the Lord addressed those Israelites who had fallen from grace in following false prophets of idolatry.
-In 2017 we Christians are caught up in a world of idolatry and falseness, with all its associated pain.
+They were sooooooo guilty before God in their bad sin.
+Yet, in 2017 we Christians are also caught up in some serious business before God, in our falling into temptation in joining the modern world of idolatry and falseness, with all its associated pain.